mosquitogames/1819rulebook/actions_decree.md

 Spend 5 tokens of any colour from your Storehouse to **outlaw** or **legalize** a Vice.
 At the start of the game, all Vices are legal.
 Vices can be outlawed and legalized repeatedly.

-The exception is **Slavery**, which costs 8 tokens to outlaw, and cannot be legalized thereafter.
+The exception is **Hamba Abdi**, which costs 8 tokens to outlaw, and cannot be legalized thereafter.

 ![Vice spaces](/img/vice_space.jpg)

-> *Example.* Gambling and Opium are outlawed, while Slavery, Liquor, and Prostitution are legal.
+> *Example.* Gambling and Opium are outlawed, while Hamba Abdi, Liquor, and Prostitution are legal.

 ### Outlaw
 When you outlaw a Vice: